SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/expose-via-http/README.md

-# Exposing Function via HTTP
+# Exposing Function using HTTP

 ## Overview

 This sample demonstrates a sample HTTP-triggered Function.
-The Function, when triggered via HTTP, responds with a qr code that represents current timestamp.
-This sample is based on the [qrcode producer](https://github.com/SAP-samples/cloud-function-nodejs-samples/tree/master/examples/qrcode-producer) and it's purpose is to show how to migrate a similar use case from deprecated SAP BTP Faas Runtime into the Kyma runtime.
+The Function, when triggered using HTTP, responds with a qr code that represents current timestamp.
+This sample is based on the [qrcode producer](https://github.com/SAP-samples/cloud-function-nodejs-samples/tree/master/examples/qrcode-producer), and it's purpose is to show how to migrate a similar use case from deprecated SAP BTP Faas Runtime into the Kyma runtime.

-## Additional Prerequisites
+## Additional prerequisites

-Besides the prerequisistes described in the parent folder, for the second part of this sample (JWT restricted access) it is required to have access to a JWT token issuer.
+Besides the prerequisites described in the parent folder, for the second part of this sample (JWT restricted access) you must have access to a JWT token issuer.
 ## Steps

 ### Inspect the Function files

-Go to the `expose-via-http/qrcode-producer` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file which manifests the features of the Function (`config.yaml`) - in this case the the http exposure via API Rule.
+Go to the `expose-via-http/qrcode-producer` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file, which manifests the features of the Function (`config.yaml`) - in this case the the http exposure using API Rule.

-### Deploy the Function using kyma CLI
+### Deploy the Function using Kyma CLI

-Run the following command to deploy the Function
+Run the following command to deploy the Function:

 ```shell
 kyma apply function
 ```

-Verify if the Function was successfully built.
+To verify if the Function was built run:

 ```shell
 kubectl get functions